vteague/contactTracing/README.md

 Many issues have been found as well as recommendations for how to fix them, and some of these fixes have dramatically improved the effectiveness of the COVIDSafe app.
 In addition, several of these issues have been found and reported in contact tracing apps used in other countries.

 Most, but not all, of these issues have been fixed.
-However, due to a quirk in the way that COVIDSafe works, it is not clear that users are actually receiving automatic updates to the app.
+However, due to a quirk in the way that COVIDSafe works, it is not clear that users are actually receiving automatic updates to the app.  **If you haven't checked you are running the most recent version, you should check manually and update now.**

 ## Types of issues